csswizardry/csswizardry.github.com/about.md

 ## Contact

-I am open to interesting and fun consulting gigs, short-term contracts, workshops and any exciting projects working with nice people **starting October, 2013**.
+I am open to interesting and fun consulting gigs, short-term contracts, workshops and any exciting projects working with nice people **starting November, 2013**.
 If you think you have something we can work together on then [get in touch](mailto:harry@csswizardry.com).